nikolamilosevic86/verifAI/README.md

 python -m venv verifai
 source verifai/bin/activate
 ```
+3. Install postgres by running `sudo apt install postgresql-server-dev-all`
-3. Run requirements.txt by running `pip install -r backend/requirements.txt`
+4. Run requirements.txt by running `pip install -r backend/requirements.txt`
-4. Run install_datastore.py file.
+5. Run install_datastore.py file.
 To run this file, it is necessary to install Docker (and run the daemon).
 This file is designed to install necessary components, such as OpenSearch, Qdrant and PostgreSQL, as well as to create database in PostgreSQL.
 ```shell
 python install_datastore.py
 ```
-5. Configure system, by replacing and modifying `.env.local.example` in backend folder and rename it into just `.env`:
+6. Configure system, by replacing and modifying `.env.local.example` in backend folder and rename it into just `.env`:
 The configuration should look in the following manner:
 ```text
 SECRET_KEY=6183db7b3c4f67439ad61d1b798224a035fe35c4113bf870